-If your pain is more than you expected or seems to be getting worse, please talk to your doctor right away.
+If your postpartum cramps or pain is more than you expected or seems to be getting worse, please talk to your doctor right away.

 - When can I start having sex?

-You will most likely get the ‘permission’ to resume having sex at your six-week postpartum visit.
-Keep in mind that with postpartum hormone shifts, lack of sleep and a changing/sore body, you may have a decreased sex drive.
+You will most likely get the ‘go-ahead’ to resume having sex at your six-week postpartum visit.
+Keep in mind that with postpartum hormone shifts, lack of sleep, and a changing/sore body, you may have a decreased sex drive.